fx-oyama/java-signature/README.md

 * -r ･･･ RequestUri ex) -r 'abc12345/testQueue'
   * Did not write the srash in first
 * -p ･･･ Proxy ex) -p proxy_host_name:8080
+* --accesskey ･･･ Please input your accesskey or write to key.properties
+* --secretkey ･･･ Please input your secretkey or write to key.properties

 Configuration
 -------------